Typing import.meta.env

 interface ViteTypeOptions {

-// to disallow unknown keys.
+// Optional: disallow unknown keys in import.meta.env

 // See: https://vite.dev/guide/env-and-mode#intellisense-for-typescript